christophsax/seasonal/README.md

 ### License

 *seasonal* is free and open source, licensed under GPL-3.
-It has been developed for the use at the Swiss State Secretariat of Economic Affairs and is not connected to the development of X-13ARIMA-SEATS, which is in the Public Domain.
+It has been developed for the use at the Swiss State Secretariat of Economic Affairs and is not connected to the development of X-13ARIMA-SEATS ([licence][licence]).

 This is a new package, and it may still contain bugs.
 Please report them on [Github][github] or send me an [e-mail](mailto:christoph.sax@gmail.com).
 Thank you!